dki-lab/ArcaneQA/README.md

 >ArcaneQA is a generation-based KBQA model built upon the encoder-decoder framework.
 It features two mutually-boosting modules: ***dynamic program induction*** and ***dynamic contextualized encoding*** in a unified framework.
 For dynamic program induction, we **unify the meaning representation in several KBQA datasets**, and our annotations are also available in this repo; For dynamic contextualized encoding, we **introduce a novel idea of applying pre-trained language models (PLMs) to KBQA**.

->This is the accompanying code&data for the paper "[ArcaneQA: Dynamic Program Induction and Contextualized Encoding for Knowledge Base Question Answering](https://arxiv.org/pdf/2204.08109.pdf)" published at COLING 2022 (<span color="red">Outstanding Paper Award</span>).
+>This is the accompanying code&data for the paper "[ArcaneQA: Dynamic Program Induction and Contextualized Encoding for Knowledge Base Question Answering](https://arxiv.org/pdf/2204.08109.pdf)" published at COLING 2022 (<span style="color:red">**Outstanding Paper Award**</span>).

 <img width="677" alt="image" src="https://user-images.githubusercontent.com/15921425/193238484-399a05c3-50fa-44b0-add9-16a4ec1cb8fe.png">